pebble-examples/health-watchface/README.md

 ![](screenshots/chalk.png)

-Source code for the Stride health watchface.
+Source code for a reference copy of the Stride health watchface.